 About the New Canaan Society

-Nationally over 10,000 men meet weekly across 52 chapters nationwide.
-Each chapter has its own flavor and is directed locally.
+Over 25,000 men are part of the National NCS movement across 60 chapters.
+Each chapter meets weekly or bi-weekly has its own flavor and is directed locally.